wckdrzr/Gaspar/README.md

 - Controller classes must be derived from `Controller` or `ControllerBase`

-- Actions must return `ActionResult<T>`.
-This is required to provide a strongly-typed interface in the service communication endpoints.

 - Actions should be decorated with an http method and route, e.g. `[HttpPost("[controller]/[action]")]`

-- Async actions won't work as they will return `Task<ActionResult<T>>`.
-This is a conscious decision as REST endpoint are synchronous by definition, so async doesn’t make sense.

-- Although it will work, we recommend that you don't return `Ok()` as it will mask type errors; just return the object of the correct type; or a problem ActionResult (e.g. `NotFound()`, `Problem()`, etc...)

 - Action parameters will be added to the querystring (as you would expect), but only if the method is `HttpGet`.
 If the action isn't `HttpGet` parameters must be either in the route (`[HttpPost("[controller]/{my_param}")]`) or an object decorated with `[FromBody]`

+Other recommendations (not reuired, but good practice):

+- Have you controller actions return `ActionResult<T>`.
+This will provide a strongly-typed interface in the service communication endpoints.

+- Avoid returning `Ok()` from your actions as it will mask type errors; just return the object of the correct type; or a problem ActionResult (e.g. `NotFound()`, `Problem()`, etc...)

+- Async actions are not recommended as you'll receive a Task JSON object back.
+REST endpoint are synchronous by definition, so async doesn’t make sense.

 ## Service Communication Response

 When using the exported service communication endpoints, you will receive a `ServiceResponse` object containing two objects: `Data` and `Error`; one of these will always be null or undefined, the other will be populated.

-**Data** is typed to the type specified in your ActionResult<>
+**Data** is typed to the return type of the action, (directly or in the ActionResult<>)

 **Error** is an `ActionResultError` object that contains all the data returned when using an ActionResult (e.g. `NotFound()` or `Problem()`).
 If the error isn't from the Action (e.g. an error in the serializer or the endpoint wasn't reachable) the ActionResultError will be populated appropriately.